-On average, doing a complete house renovation costs $44,000-75,000, depending on the number of rooms you want remodeled, scope of work involved, as well as local professional labor rates.
+On average, doing a complete house renovation costs $44,000-75,000, depending on the number of rooms you want remodeled, scope of work involved, as well as local labor rates.
 However, most homeowners choose to tackle one room or project at a time.
 This saves money and makes the process less overwhelming.

 Get started on your remodel by requesting free estimates from remodeling contractors near you.